 IMF predicts deeper global recession due to coronavirus pandemic

-WASHINGTON, June 24 (Reuters) - The coronavirus pandemic is causing wider and deeper damage to economic activity than first thought, the International Monetary Fund said on Wednesday, prompting the institution to slash its 2020 global output forecasts further.
+WASHINGTON, June 24 (Reuters) - The coronavirus pandemic has caused wider and deeper damage to economic activity than first thought, the International Monetary Fund said on Wednesday, prompting the institution to slash its 2020 global output forecasts further.

 A recovery in 2021 also will be weaker, with global growth forecast at 5.4% for the year compared to 5.8% in the April forecast.
 The Fund said, however, that a major new outbreak in 2021 could shrink the year's growth to a barely perceptible 0.5%.